Cambridge Primary Education Trust is governed by a board of trustees made up of business people and educational specialists.

 Following extensive teaching experience working in schools in London, Hertfordshire and Cambridgeshire, Lesley Birch was appointed Headteacher at Histon & Impington Junior School in 2001.
 Lesley became a National Leader of Education in 2009, and subsequently the Junior School was designated as a National Support School, working with other schools to enhance and improve educational standards.
 Lesley helped pave the way towards the formation of CPET on 1st December 2012 and was appointed as Executive Principal in September 2014.
 CPET schools have subsequently benefited from the freedoms and flexibilities of academy status, sharing best practice and working together in order to secure excellence for all pupils, all under Lesley’s directorship.

-Robert Plumbly has been a Trustee of Cambridge Primary Education Trust since its formation in December 2012.
-He is currently the Vice Chair of the Trust and also Chair of the Finance & Premises Committee.
-Robert has lived in the neighbouring village of Histon since 1997 and has worked in Cambridge, as a VAT Consultant, since 1996.
-He is married to Carol and has four children, all of whom attended both Histon & Impington Infant School and Histon & Impington Junior School.
-Robert joined the local governing body of the Junior School in September 2006 and served as Chair from October 2008 to November 2016.
+Robert has been a Trustee of Cambridge Primary Education Trust since its formation in December 2012.
+He is currently the Vice Chair of the Trust and also Chair of the Finance and Premises Committee.
+Robert has lived in the neighbouring village of Histon since 1997 and has worked in Cambridge, as a VAT consultant, since 1996.
+He is married to Carol and has four children, all of whom attended Histon & Impington Infant School and Histon & Impington Junior School.
+Robert joined the local governing body of the Junior School in September 2016 and served as Chair from October 2008 to November 2016.

 Penny Todman has 45 years’ experience in education, throughout which she has shown a commitment to improving the quality of learning for young people.
 She has taught in primary schools in Cambridgeshire throughout her career, including at Histon and Impington Junior School between 1985-1989.
 Following this she became a headteacher at two primary schools in the county with three Ofsted reports praising her leadership and management.
 During her time at St Luke’s she trained as an Ofsted inspector and chaired the local network of primary and secondary schools.
 Most recently, Penny has been working as an independent consultant delivering delivering and assessing all aspects of the national programmes for aspiring headteachers and higher level teaching assistants throughout the region.
 She also co-ordinated a national research project for the DfES on collaborations between schools.